AraneaDev/accountant/docs/ledger-drivers.md

     // ...
 ];
 ```

-In this example, the `MyCustomDriver` is set as the default ledger driver for all the `Recordable` models.

 ### Locally
 The value is set per `Recordable` model, by assigning the `FQCN` of the driver to the `$ledgerDriver` attribute.